alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 For example, if `num=100` the first payload will be used 10 times, the second 30 times, and the third 60 times.

 To simplify these calculations, you could use weights that sum up to 100.

+Note: the number of weighted payloads must always be smaller or equal than `num` (or `num >= count(payloads)`).
+For example, if you have 50 weighted payloads, you'll need to set at least `num: 50` so that each payload will be used at least once.

 ## State Machine Output